 - Rent a car.
 In Europe it’s easy to travel between cities with their trains and their busses and their cheap cheap flights.
 But this is America.
 Land of the free and home of the affordable rental car (that also comes in automatic, by the way).
 When you land at DFW, hit up the hilarious guys at the E-Z Rent-a-Car booth for the best deals on the only reliable way to hit up three cities in 3 days in Texas.

 - Download Waze.
 Waze is the best GPS app for getting where you need to go in the shortest amount of time.
 It dodges traffic jams, closed roads, tells you where the police are hidden, and comes in voices like the Terminator, Shaq, and “boy band”–almost too hilarious to handle.

 THURSDAY // DALLAS

 Dallas is not even the biggest city in Texas–did y’all know this?
 It’s Houston!
-I thought only astronauts lived there and Yao Ming that one time.
+And though there are plenty things to do in Houston, I thought only astronauts lived there and Yao Ming that one time.

-So in case this is your very first stop by My Wanderlusty Life, last week I wrote alll about my one day in Dallas, the place where, contrary to all responsible health notices, you don’t need pants to drink in public.
+So in case this is your very first stop by My Wanderlusty Life, I previously wrote alll about my one day in Dallas, the place where, contrary to all responsible health notices, you don’t need pants to drink in public.
 And that is as literal as it gets.

-I began my 3 days in Texas here where I flew into DFW via Spirit Airlines, picked up my brand new Toyota Camry from E-Z, and checked in to the Hilton Anatole, the perfect just-off-the-highway, just a couple of miles from downtown hotel.
+I began my 3 days in Texas here where I flew into DFW, picked up my brand new Toyota Camry from E-Z, and checked in to the Hilton Anatole, the perfect just-off-the-highway, just a couple of miles from downtown hotel.

 Dallas has a lot to offer and the absolute best way to do it all in one day is with the Dallas CityPASS.
 With this booklet you can visit four of Dallas’s top attraction with a savings of 42% (that’s almost half, y’all–and since I’m talking about Dallas, I specifically mean the bottom half).